-Continuous assessment is a component of assessment that is ongoing and is used to determine a student's achievement during the course of a particular level.
-It integrates assessment into the teaching and development of a student through ongoing feedback.
+Continuous assessment is a component of assessment that is continuing and is used to determine a student's achievement over the course of a particular level.
+It integrates assessment into the teaching and development of a student through continuous feedback.